Background pattern

 • allergic reactions

-• inflammation of the pancreas (pancreatitis)
+• pancreatitis (inflammation of the pancreas)

-The side effects withunknown frequencyare:
+The side effects with unknown frequencyare:

 • skin rash

-Reporting of side effects:
+Reporting side effects:

-5. Conservation of SUN Riluzol
+5. Conservation of Riluzol SUN

-Keepthis medicationout of the sight and reach of children.
+Keep this medication out of the sight and reach of children.

 This medication does not require special storage conditions.

-Medications should not be disposed of through drains or trash.
-Dispose of packaging and unused medications at the SIGRE collection pointat the pharmacy.
-If in doubt, ask your pharmacist how to dispose of unused packaging and medications.
-By doing so, you will help protect the environment.
+Medications should not be disposed of through wastewater or household waste.
+Deposit the packaging and medications you no longer need at the SIGRE collection point in your pharmacy.
+If in doubt, ask your pharmacist how to dispose of the packaging and medications you no longer need.
+This will help protect the environment.

 6. ADDITIONAL INFORMATION

-Riluzol SUN 50 mg Film-coated Tablets Composition
+Composition of Riluzol SUN 50 mg film-coated tablets

-• The other components are:
+• The other ingredients are:

 Core: anhydrous calcium hydrogen phosphate (E341), microcrystalline cellulose (E460), povidone (K-30) (E1201), sodium croscarmellose (E468), anhydrous colloidal silica (E551), talc, magnesium stearate (E572)

-Coating: Opadry white 03B68903 formed by hypromellose 6 CP, titanium dioxide (E171), talc, macrogol 400.
+Coating: Opadry white 03B68903 consisting of hypromellose 6 CP, titanium dioxide (E171), talc, macrogol 400.

-Only some pack sizes may be marketed.
+Only certain package sizes may be marketed.

 Sun Pharmaceutical Industries Europe B.V.